kaxap/graphjs/README.md

 It is **not**:

-- A force-directed layout.
-The built-in layout is hierarchical longest- path ranking.
-Bring your own algorithm via the `layout` option if you need something else.
 - A full diagramming tool.
 There's no orthogonal routing, no port-based connections, no rich text inside nodes (use your own HTML).
 - Production-tested.
 See the disclaimer at the top.